 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 Whether your cat has given birth or you rescued a kitten, many questions come into your mind on how to take care of a newborn kitten.
-Don’t worry because here are some tips to ensure that your newborn kitten grows up healthy.
+Here are some essential tips to guarantee that your newborn kitten grows up to become healthy and happy.

 A Kitten’s Developmental Stage

 First, we have to determine the developmental stages of our furbaby.
 This way, we will have the knowledge of what a kitten can already do.

 From the instant they were born until they reach their first birthday, a cat is recognized as a kitten.
 They will also learn some fundamental skills such as feeding on their mother or a bottle and learning how to use a litter box.

 Kittens are born without a sense of hearing and sight.
 Their eyes are still closed while the ears are still folded inside.
 After five days the moment they were born, a kitten will finally have the ability to open their eyes but cannot see yet.
 The ears will also unfold on their own but have difficulties in hearing.

 You may notice that your kitten may twitch at times because their nervous system is not yet fully developed.
 Take note that this is perfectly normal and suggests the development of muscles.

 During this period, they will be very reliant on their mother.
 In cases of rescued kittens, you should be prepared by giving them extensive care round the clock.
 This includes feeding them every two hours and ensuring that their bedding is cozy and warm.

 During this stage, your feline baby should be able to crawl around and will have the urge to stand on its own.
 You will be able to see their teeth growing from their gums.
 The cat’s sense of smell will also get developed and even give a physical reaction whenever they smell something strong.